api-platform/schema-generator/doc/getting-started.md

     composer require --dev dunglas/php-schema

+If you want to create an API exposing Schema.org types, take a look at [Dunglas's API platform](https://github.com/dunglas/api-platform), a all-in-one skeleton including PHP Schema and integrated with a ton of other useful packages allowing to generate JSON-LD REST API in minutes.

 ## Model scaffolding

 Start by browsing [Schema.org](http://schema.org) and pick types applicable to your application.
 The website provides